Nose Butter Info

 Actually I do!
 Every single tube, tin and batch of Nose, Paw, Elbow and Boo Boo Butter is handcrafted individually by ME.
 I know you may think it would be easy to toss the ingredients in a bowl and pop it into tins, but trust me…there is a lot more to it than that.

 So many factors can affect the outcome of handcrafted, organic products from humidity to variances in the consistency of the various ingredients to a drought in some far away land.
-Since everything is organic there may be some very small change from one batch to the next.
-I actually age my products for a bit and test some of each batch on my own dogs (and me).
+That is part of the fun of working with organic products.
+I actually test some of each batch on my own dogs (and me).
 So, I suppose I should state that my products are truly tested on animals!

 Each oil and butter is chosen for a different property – some soak in faster than others, some have a larger molecule and act as a barrier to seal the ingredients and others have healing properties that help revitalize.
 Each ingredient was added for a very specific synergystic reason.

 My husband finds it ironic that I do not cook (at all-ever), but I will tweak and ponder over and test my various butter recipes in a seemingly never-ending process.
-Honestly, I love working with my butters and is my skin soft-hahaha!
+Like a Breaking Bad episode, but with legal stuff.

 Hopefully this Nose Butter info was of help – as always, if you have a question, just ask!